 Characteristics:

-The annelids are called segmented worms because of the elongated bodies, divided in multiple segments.
-Primitive species consist mainly of identical segments while others have a set of more specialized segments.
-The segmented worms come in a huge variety of shapes and colors.
+The annelids are tradionally called segmented worms because of the elongated bodies, divided in multiple segments.
+Recent genetic studies however, have proven that the unsegmented peanut worms (Sipuncula) should be regarded members of the phylum Annelida, as well.
+These were previously regarded as a separate phylum due to the obvious differences from the segmented worms.
+So, the annelids now inlcude both segmented and unsegmented worms.
+They come in a huge variety of shapes and colors.
 Many of the worms live their lives buried in the sand while others stand up like flowers.
-Some are microscopic in size, others can reach a length of 3 metres.
+Some are microscopic in size, others can reach a length of 3 meters.

 Taxonomy: